 #1: Verbally Express Gratitude Each Day

 Before bedtime, gather your children together and have them share something they are grateful for that happened that day.
 I talk about similar activities in a previous blog.
 It’s a fun, quick exercise and helps kids focus on the positives of the day.

-However, there will be times that your child will have a “Terrible, Horrible, No Good, Very Bad Day,” (just like the book).
+However, there will be times that your child will have a “Terrible, Horrible, No Good, Very Bad Day,” (just like in the book).
 Yes, it happens.
 But, even totally bad days can have silver linings.

 When chaos occurs or everything seems to go wrong, help your child understand those bad days are temporary.
 Remind him/her: